Welcome to

 mceclip5.png

-5. Go to desired file extension and select the "X" to remove the file extension.
+5. Go to desired file extension and click on X to remove it.

 mceclip9.png